Telefonica/awspice/README.rst

 What is Awspice?
 ****************

-Is a wrapper tool of Boto3 library to list inventory and manage your AWS infrastructure The objective of the wrapper is to abstract the use of AWS, being able to dig through all the data of our account, and for example you will be able of:
+Is a wrapper of Boto3 library to list inventory and manage your AWS infrastructure The objective of the wrapper is to make easier some common tasks in AWS, being able to dig through different regions and accounts.

+Awspice make it easy to:

-* Run a ssh-command for all instances in all regions
+* List all your EC2 instances for multiple regions and accounts
+* Get deployed infraestructure behind a Load Balancer.
 * List all instances with exposed critical ports like 22 or 3389
 * Get info about all certificates of your account/s
-* Obtain all the infrastructure after a domain associated with a balancer
+* Find exposed S3 buckets

 ------------------------------------------------------------------------------------------